lukaszlaba/sinope/README.rst

-Sinope - J-MEPCon strees pipe reaction analysis app
+Sinope - J-MEPCon stress pipe reaction analysis app
 ---------------------------------------------------

 THIS APP IS IN PROGRESS